logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 ## Pre-install verification

 **Step 1**
-Please download the [Arch Linux iso](https://www.archlinux.org/download/) and put it on a USB stick using [Rufus](https://rufus.ie/)
+Please download the [Manjaro Linux iso](https://manjaro.org/download/) and put it on a USB stick using [Rufus](https://rufus.ie/)

 **Step 2**
-Use the USB disk to boot into Arch to see if it works.
+Use the USB disk to boot into Manjaro to see if it works.
 Start your Dell and press `F12` to get the boot menu and select the USB stick from there.

 **Step 3**
 Verify partitions on your disk.
 Running the `fdisk -l` command will show you all the partitions on the SSD, it should be something as following: